Benjamin Harrison: Civil service reform and pensions

 Civil service reform was a prominent issue following Harrison's election.
 Harrison had campaigned as a supporter of the merit system, as opposed to the spoils system.
 Although some of the civil service had been classified under the Pendleton Act by previous administrations, Harrison spent much of his first months in office deciding on political appointments.
-Congress was widely divided on the issue and Harrison was reluctant to address the issue in hope of preventing the alienation of either side.
-The issue became a political football of the time and was immortalized in a cartoon captioned "What can I do when both parties insist on kicking?"
+Congress was widely divided on the issue and Harrison was reluctant to address it in hope of preventing the alienation of either side.
+The issue became a political football and was immortalized in a cartoon captioned "What can I do when both parties insist on kicking?"
 Harrison appointed Theodore Roosevelt and Hugh Smith Thompson, both reformers, to the Civil Service Commission, but otherwise did little to further the reform cause.